jdcloudcom/en/documentation/IoT/IoT-Core/Introduction/Benefits.md

 ## Extensibility

-Users can resize instances according to tenant business conditions to improve resource utilization rate.
-In the course of configuration changes, the business running will not be affected
+Users can, as per access volume demand, adjust instance configuration via the ticket system to increase resource utilization rate.
+The configuration change process shall not affect business operation.

 ## Simple and easy to use